ConceptJunkie/rpn/readme.txt

     rpn 2 2 +

-will calculate 2 + 2.  "rpn _dumpops" is an internal command that will list all the implemented operators for the curious.
-They are also listed in the help text.
+will calculate 2 + 2.

-rpn supports more than 400 operators.
-The entire list is included at the bottom of this document.
+rpn supports more than 430 operators.  ('rpn _dumpops' will list them all.)
+The entire list is also included at the bottom of this document.

-rpn has pretty extensive built-in help, although the help files are not complete yet.
+rpn has pretty extensive built-in help, although the help files are not complete.
+However, all operators are described, and most are obvious enough to use easily.

 Start with "rpn help" for an overview.
 To dive right in, see "rpn help examples".
 In interactive mode, typing "help" will launch help mode.
 Then,